guilhermecappi/Custom-Datepicker/README.md

 # Custom Datepicker

-### Project preview
+I decided to create a custom datepicker to test my skills with Angular and CSS3.
+The project funcionalities still not finished yet, but the appearance is all done.
+I tried to make it the most clean and nice I could.

+#### Here's a preview:

 ![datepicker-preview](https://github.com/guilhermecappi/Custom-Datepicker/blob/main/datepicker.gif)

-### About the project

-I decided to create a custom datepicker to test my skills with Angular and CSS3.
-I tried to make it the most clean and

 Technologies used: